-Make an 11" X 14" poster using photographs, magazine images, or draw your picture that shows your pet and what you do with your pet.
+Make an 11" X 14" poster using photographs and magazine images, or draw a picture that shows your pet and what you do with your pet.
 If you show a container for animal food, PLEASE do not bring it with animal food it is.
+You may bring any item used to take care of your pet that may include but is not limited to: collars, leashes, favorite treats, toys, or any equipment used to care for your pet.